AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

 # Welcome!
 <p>I am a Ph.D. candidate at the <a href="https://wp.nyu.edu/arpl/">Agile Robotics and Perception Lab</a> (ARPL), New York University, advised by Prof. <a href="https://engineering.nyu.edu/faculty/giuseppe-loianno">Giuseppe Loianno</a>.
 My research focuses on enabling quadrotors to fly fast, safely, and reliably in environments that are unknown, cluttered, and unstructured.
 The central theme of my dissertation is that three common assumptions in aerial robotics—fixed dynamics models, map-based planning, and reliance on global position—break down in practice.
-My work explicitly challenges these assumptions and proposes scalable, real-time alternatives that work in the wild.
+My work explicitly challenges these assumptions and proposes scalable, real-time alternatives that work in the wild.</p>

 ## Breaking Three Assumptions